Morag Bellingham: Character development

 Frances branded Morag "a worthy and antagonistic character."
 She also describes her as an "independent, amazingly strong woman, but I think she now realises family is what matters most, and she'd probably like to stay in the Bay."
 Holy Soap said Morag is known for her "barbed comments and cold, cruel demeanour".
 Morag has softened over time around certain characters but Frances said "she still holds her own, and she's still this very strong independent person."
 Frances believes that Morag should never find happiness with a lover because "she's put so much doom on everybody".
 A lot of things have happened to her, that are ultimately her own fault.
 Frances added: "So it's that nemesis that keeps coming back for the things she has done to other people".
 Morag's main connection in the serial has been with her brother Alf Stewart (Ray Meagher).
 There has been much fighting and antagonism between the pair.
 Morag later softens towards him.
 Frances said: "She's been through so many mishaps with, underneath she will always care for him and look after him."
 She holds a great deal of "love and concern" for him which Morag is "reluctant to show a lot of the time".
 Frances felt it perhaps not the best development because she enjoyed their "wonderful fights".

 In an early storyline Morag had a daughter with Donald Fisher (Norman Coburn) and had her adopted.
 It was later revealed she was existing character Bobby Simpson (Nicolle Dickson).
-However, when the truth comes out Morag and Bobby do not want to know each other.
-Frances liked the fact she gave her baby away and no one knew about.
+However, when the truth comes out, Morag and Bobby do not want to know each other.
+Frances liked the fact she gave her baby away and no one knew about it.
 She also enjoyed playing scenes in which Bobby calls her "mother" and Morag says, "Don't you dare call me that!"
 Frances also added: "I enjoyed a lot of the original storylines where Morag was fighting against her family."
-However, Dickson felt the storyline was frustrating because felt Bobby was turning her back on her foster parents.
+However, Dickson felt the storyline was frustrating because she felt Bobby was turning her back on her foster parents.